LeoKwo/MazeSolver/README.md

 # MazeSolver

-This program can generate mazes and solve them!
+This program can generate mazes (using Kruskal's algorithm) and solve them (using Dijkstra's algorithm)!

 Here are some screenshots of the program running: